pydicom/pynetdicom/docs/user/association.rst

   callback (as outlined :ref:`here <assoc_scp>`)
 * C-MOVE, through the :py:meth:`Association.send_c_move() <pynetdicom.association.Association.send_c_move>`
   method.
-The current implementation of pynetdicom doesn't support the C-MOVE SCU being the destination for the storage of requested datasets (the C-STORE SCP).
+The move destination can either be a different AE or the AE that made the C-MOVE request (provided a non-blocking Storage SCP has been started).
+Some implementations will return the requested datasets over the same association so even if not running a non-blocking Storage SCP you should also implement the :py:meth:`AE.on_c_store() <pynetdicom.ae.ApplicationEntity.on_c_store>` callback (as outlined :ref:`here <assoc_scp>`)

 Attempting to use a service without an established association will raise a ``RuntimeError``, while attempting to use a service that is not supported by